-The dynamic mechanisms of biological neurons arise mainly from two sources: dendritic computations and somatic dynamics.
-Most existing deep SNNs, however, are built upon oversimplified neurons such as the leaky integrate-and-fire (LIF) model \cite{lapicque1907lif}, treating the entire neuron as a single spatial point and only depicting the dynamic properties of the soma.
-Models like the parametric leaky integrate-and-fire (PLIF) neuron \cite{fang2020plif} and the few-spikes neuron (FS-neuron) \cite{stockl2021optimized} attempt to enhance neuron-level dynamics by introducing learnable internal parameters, but still fail to take dendrites into account.
-These spiking neuron models, as well as their non-spiking counterparts in ANNs \cite{sanger1958perceptron}, are termed \textbf{point neuron models} due to their reduced morphology and dynamics (Figure \ref{fig:introduction}a).
-Notwithstanding their computational efficiency and reduced memory usage, these prevalent models sacrifice essential computational properties of dendrites, resulting in limited single-neuron expressivity.
-The oversimplification of point neuron models is a bottleneck that constrains the overall expressivity of deep SNNs and hinders the networks' ability to perform intricate computations for challenging tasks, as summarized within the blue box in Figure \ref{fig:introduction}c.
+The dynamics of biological neurons originate mainly from two sources: dendrites and soma.
+Most existing deep SNNs, however, are built upon oversimplified neurons such as the leaky integrate-and-fire (LIF) model \cite{lapicque1907lif}, which treats the entire neuron as a single spatial point and depicts only somatic dynamics.
+Models like the parametric LIF (PLIF) \cite{fang2020plif} and few-spikes neuron (FS-neuron) \cite{stockl2021optimized} enhance neuronal dynamics by introducing learnable parameters, but still ignore dendritic computation.
+These spiking models, as well as their non-spiking counterparts in ANNs \cite{sanger1958perceptron}, are termed \textbf{point neurons} due to their reduced morphology and dynamics (Figure~\ref{fig:introduction}(a)).
+Despite their efficiency, point neurons sacrifice essential computational properties of dendrites, leading to limited single-neuron expressivity.
+This oversimplification poses a potential bottleneck for deep SNNs' computational capacity (Figure~\ref{fig:introduction}(c), blue box).